Suzanne Bocanegra: Career

-Bocanegra's work is held in the permanent collections of the Museum of Modern Art, Museum of Fine Arts, Boston, Tang Teaching Museum, Delaware Art Museum, and Museum of Fine Arts Houston.
+Bocanegra's work is held in the permanent collections of the Museum of Modern Art, Museum of Fine Arts, Boston, Tang Teaching Museum, Delaware Art Museum, Museum of Fine Arts Houston, and the Solomon R. Guggenheim Museum.

 Bocanegra has received a Guggenheim Fellowship (2020), Foundation for Contemporary Arts Robert Rauschenberg award (2019), and an American Academy of Arts and Letters award in art (2021).
 In 1991, Bocanegra received a Rome Prize for visual arts.
 She has received awards from the Pollock-Krasner Foundation (1988, 1990, 2003) and the New York Foundation for the Arts (1989, 1993, 2001, 2005).
 She has received residency fellowships from MacDowell, Yaddo, and the Sharpe-Walentas Studio Program.